StackExchange/blackbox/README.md

 bin/blackbox_register_new_file.sh path/to/file.name.key
 ```

-How do to indoctrinate a new user into the system?
+How to indoctrinate a new user into the system?
 ============================

 ``keyrings/live/blackbox-admins.txt`` is a file that